Whether you want thin crust, thick, crispy or cheesy, locals like these slices best.

 Best of the rest

-Pizzaiolo is another home-grown pizza place that is many people’s pick for the best chain slices available, but for the most part, the best pizza in this great pizza town is to be had from the indies and minichains (and now maybe even secret balcony pizza).
+Pizzaiolo is another home-grown pizza place that is many people’s pick for the best chain slices available, but for the most part, the best pizza in this great pizza town is to be had from the indies and minichains (and now even secret balcony pizza).

 Talk to five Torontonians and you’ll get seven opinions on the best pizza, but here are some of the other spots that come up frequently: